ioccc-src/winner/2011/blakely/README.md

 right border will never be displayed.

-The maximum grid size is currently 99 by 99 (exceeding this will cause a seg-fault), but changing the two 9802s to MAX\_SIZE*MAX\_SIZE+1 will solve this, although some reformatting of the code may have to be done to allow larger numbers.
+The maximum grid size is currently 99 by 99 (exceeding this will cause a segfault), but changing the two `9802`s to `MAX_SIZE*MAX_SIZE+1` will solve this, although some reformatting of the code might have to be done to allow larger numbers.

 ### Compiler warnings/assumptions

-When compiled with the -Wall -pedantic -ansi options of gcc, some warnings suggesting extra parentheses occur (not necessary for anyone fully conversant with operator precedence).
-There is one unused variable, v, but unnamed function parameters are not permitted in ANSI C, so naming it is necessary, and gcc no longer warns about its existence, although earlier versions did.
+When compiled with the `-Wall -pedantic -ansi` options of gcc, some warnings suggesting extra parentheses occur (not necessary for anyone fully conversant with operator precedence).
+There is one unused variable, `v`, but unnamed function parameters are not permitted in ANSI C, so naming it is necessary, and gcc no longer warns about its existence, although earlier versions do.

 Since the program calculates ASCII character values for display, an ASCII based system is required to run it.
-Also, as mentioned above, any system that uses anything other than a plain '\n' to end a line will cause problems when reading in files.
+Also, as mentioned above, any system that uses anything other than a plain `\n` to end a line will cause problems when reading in files.

-### Obfuscations
+### Obfuscation

 Given the finely-tuned layout required to evolve into pi, this is one of the main obfuscations used in the code.
 However, running the code through the preprocessor, expanding the defines, and applying GNU's indent, although making the location of functions and statements clear, by no means makes the code entirely clear.
-Note that expanding out the #defines does not take the program over the character limit.
-The main reason for these is to do with the layout, since there are few places that keywords or tokens of over 2 characters can be fitted, and requiring the first few lines to be #includes would cause similar problems.
+Note that expanding out the `#define`s does not take the program over the character limit.
+The main reason for these is to do with the layout, since there are few places that keywords or tokens of over 2 characters can be fitted, and requiring the first few lines to be `#include`s would cause similar problems.

 Other obfuscations used are:

-- Use of the classic 2[a] syntax to access the third element of the array a
+- Use of the classic 2[a] syntax to access the third element of the array `a`.
-- Nested ternary operators, combined with shortcut evaluation being required for correct operation
+- Nested ternary operators, combined with shortcut evaluation being required for correct operation.
-- Use of the comma operator to embed operations inside one another
+- Use of the comma operator to embed operations inside one another.
-- Calculation of ASCII codes
+- Calculation of ASCII codes.
-- Needlessly recursive functions
+- Needlessly recursive functions.
 - Use of bitwise-operations.
-- Storing a variable whose value could easily be found from another
+- Storing a variable whose value could easily be found from another.
-- Use of gotos to emulate a for loop
+- Use of `goto`s to emulate a for loop.

 ### Algorithm